brightzheng100/instana-server-ansible/README.md

 Install Instana on Baremetal or Virtual Machine
 ===============================================

+> The machine you are installing Instana onto, must have 16 CPU and 64 GB available memory.
+Check [Instana docs](https://www.instana.com/docs/self_hosted_instana/installation/) for more information.

 1. Update [hosts](https://github.ibm.com/Bhavesh-Patel/instana/blob/master/hosts) file with the IP address of the Instana VM

 ```bash